 Making a narrow hem with a clean corner can be a challenge.
-Our go-to option, the one that earns our Sewing Survival Emblem, is a double-turn with a folded diagonal point corner: easy, tidy, and pretty from both sides.
+Our go-to option, the one that earns our Sewing ToolBox Stamp of Approval, is a double-turn with a folded diagonal point corner: easy, tidy, and pretty from both sides.

 We’ve pulled together our top ten articles that show a variety of ways you can keep things closed.
 Locks, snaps, zips, buttons, and more.
 If you need closure, we have some great ideas.
 Let us know which are your favorites.

 We love the look and functionality of zippers.
 But many of us are not crazy about installing them.
 To get good, you gotta jump in.
 Let’s start with a conventional zipper, where the fabric meets along the center of the zipper teeth.

 Picking out buttons is fun!
 Sewing on buttons, not quite so fun.
 The up-side of button sewing is that it’s relatively quick and easy, and by following our tutorial basics, yours will stay put stronger and longer.